 In March 2017, I successfully applied for the E2 Visa without an attorney or lawyer.
 I am sharing my experience so that you can take some anxiety away from applying on your own.
 For about 6 years prior, I have been on the F1 Student Visa, which allowed me to work in the United States for up to 29 months for any company.
 Most often, F1 visa holders can only work up to 12 months in the US after graduation.
 Only those who are STEM majors get an extra 17 months (now 24 months) to work in the US.

 However, I could not apply for either the H-1B or the H-1B1 work visa (exclusive to Singaporeans and Chileans) because I own more than 50% of my company (errund).
 So if I were to run my company in the US, I had to get another type of visa.
 I realized in mid-2016 that my most viable option was the E2 Investor Visa.
-I inquired with a few immigration attorneys who supposedly have a 90% success rate and wanted to charge me north of USD $10,000.
+I inquired with a few immigration attorneys who claimed to have a 90% success rate and wanted to charge me north of USD $10,000.
 (I think with inflation the current amount could be $13,000 in 2022)

 Being a self-starter, I applied for the E2 Investor Visa on my own, without any legal help from an attorney.
 The main reason for that was the lawyers needed me to prepare the supporting documents on my own.
-In other words, I am paying 10 grand and more for an attorney’s administrative support to vet and file my documents.
+In other words, I am paying more than 10 grand for an attorney’s administrative support to vet and file my documents.
 I figured I could vet and file my company papers on my own instead and only hire an attorney if I needed an appeal.
 The great thing about the E2 visa program is that there is no limit to how many times you can apply.
 Hence, the opportunity cost of proceeding without an attorney for me was extremely minimal.
 There are 3 main steps to the E2 application:

 1. Preparing the Documents